Tattoo Aftercare Instructions

 Moisturizing

 Once the tattoo is clean and dry, apply a very thin layer of recommended ointment or fragrance-free moisturizer.
+My top recommendations are CeraVe unscented cream or Aquaphor.
+Do not use Vaseline, Neosporin, A&D ointment, or any other MEDICATED creams.

 The skin should look slightly hydrated but not greasy or suffocated.